valkey-io/valkey-rfc/ADMIN-PORT.md

 Beside above mentioned, we could implement the following features in the future:
 1. The connections through admin port are not limited to maxclient number, we can always guarantee they can connect to the server.
-2. Some status check commands could be sent and receied through admin port, we can do some special logic to make sure they have opportunity to be handle first
+2. Some status check commands could be sent and receied through admin port, we can do some special logic to make sure they have opportunity to be handle first, such as:
+   PING, HELLO, ECHO, INFO etc

 ## Design Considerations